-9.5.4 Maintenance: The applicant/owner and construction site operator shall maintain all soil erosion and sediment control measures, including devices and plantings as specified in the approved plan, in effective working condition.
+9.5.4.
+Maintenance: The applicant/owner and construction site operator shall maintain all soil erosion and sediment control measures, including devices and plantings as specified in the approved plan, in effective working condition.
 Responsibility for maintenance of the property on which permanent measures have been installed shall be included in the deed and shall run with the land.
-If the owner or subsequent owners fail to maintenance in accordance with the terms of the approved plan.
+If the owner or subsequent owners fail to maintain such measures, the Town shall have the authority to perform the required maintenance in accordance with the terms of the approved plan.
 The cost of such work shall be borne by the owner.